 Let’s take a look at the data.
 Run the following:

 Let’s go ahead and convert the Language column to a list of strings.
 Here’s how you can easily do it:

 Python created a list of strings:

-Note: you can learn how to work with Python DataFrame columns, using our tutorial on creating one or multiple columns in Pandas and sorting Python DataFrame columns.
+Note: you can learn how to work with Python DataFrame columns, using our tutorial on creating one or multiple columns in Pandas, splitting a DataFrame column to multiple ones and sorting Python DataFrame columns.